Kar1stan/KubernetesServiceProject/README.md

 ```
 $ kubectl delete -f service-myweb-v1.yaml
 ```
-To show details of the deployment,open the terminal and run:
+To show details of the service,open the terminal and run:
 ```
 $ kubectl describe service my-multi-pods-service
 ```